 The most important aspect of identifying job applicants is selecting those high performers for hire.
 The Ingelix™ hiring solution has processed over 5 million individuals through 100,000 combinations of industry variables.
 Applicants are ranked in order of who would be a high performer within your organization prior to conducting an interview or even reviewing a résumé.
 The Ingelix™ Hiring Solution then captures those individuals who were hired and entered the workplace environment alongside those who were rejected.
-This critical information is then fed into the machine learning process and monitored intensively.

 Figure 1.
 A view of the Ingelix™ Dashboard.